Head of State: President Cyril Ramaphosa

 CPA UK & South Africa

-South African delegates have regularly participated in CPA UK’s multilateral projects, most recently attending the Westminster Seminar in November 2017.
+In previous years delegates from South Africa have regularly participated in CPA UK’s multilateral projects, for example by attending the Westminster Seminar in November 2017.
 In February 2017, CPA UK through its fellowship scheme funded an Africa APPG visit to South Africa and Namibia exploring Africa-UK Trade development and cooperation.
 The report produced following the visit is available here.
 In March 2016, CPA UK hosted a delegation of six officials from the Office of the Public Prosecutors, which included both chief executive and chief financial officers.

-CPA UK's latest bilateral engagement followed a request from the Presiding Officers of the Mpumalanga and KwaZulu-Natal Provincial Legislatures to conduct a benchmarking exercise in the UK Parliament.
-CPA UK coordinated a three-day programme in Westminster between 28 and 30 November 2017.
+At the request of the Presiding Officers of the Mpumalanga and KwaZulu-Natal Provincial Legislatures CPA UK supported a benchmarking exercise in the UK Parliament by coordinating a three-day programme in Westminster between 28 and 30 November 2017.

 CPA UK looks forward to future engagement with the Parliament of South Africa.